Projet-Resurgence/NewEra_Bot/AUTOCOMPLETE_GUIDE.md

 2. **Verify decorator syntax** - The parameter name must match exactly
 3. **Database connection** - Ensure the database is accessible
 4. **Guild context** - Autocomplete only works in servers, not DMs

-## Future Enhancements

-Potential improvements:
-- Add icons or emojis for different country types
-- Include country information in descriptions
-- Cache frequently used results for better performance
-- Add autocomplete for other parameter types (regions, technologies, etc.)